srkdav/MemberAPI/README.md

 ### BackGround

  There is a one to many relationship between Member and Activty Period.
  Each Member can have multiple Activty Periods.
 Activity Period has a field Customer ID as the foreign key.
+Hence, it is pertinent that the Customer details are sent by POST method and THEN Activity period data is sent by POST due to the FK constraint.

 ### Commands to run